 The following is a summary of certain provisions of the Credit Agreement and the New Credit Agreement (collectively, the "Credit Agreements").
 The Credit Agreement and the New Credit Agreement contain substantially the same terms.
 The following summary does not purport to be complete and is subject to, and qualified in its entirety by reference to, all of the provisions of the Credit Agreement and the New Credit Agreement, including all of the definitions therein of terms not defined in this Prospectus.
-The Credit Agreement has been filed as an exhibit to the Company's Current Report on Form 8-K dated August 28, 1995 and is incorporated herein by reference.
+The Credit Agreement and the New Credit Agreement have been filed as exhibits to the Company's Annual Report on Form 10-K for the year ended December 31, 1995 and its Current Report on Form 8-K dated June 27, 1996, respectively, and are incorporated herein by reference.